When you think of an addict psychological trauma, what image comes to mind?

 Earlier I made a list of world class performers who were plagued with addictions.
 According to Gabor Maté, since these people displayed addictive behavior they almost certainly had unresolved traumas beneath the surface.
 The question then becomes, how did these individuals become so successful even though they were traumatized?
 Isn’t trauma meant to disable us and stifle our climb out of despair?

-Trauma effects people in different ways.
+Psychological trauma effects people in different ways.
 Sometimes trauma can be so devastating, one never has even the chance of recovery.
 The trauma strips them of their ability to learn and improve and communicate and elevate themselves at all.
-For others, trauma can provide profound motivation to move away and rise up from the situation that created it.
+For others, psychological trauma can provide profound motivation to move away and rise up from the situation that created it.
 The word “enhance” can also be defined as “to raise up.”
 And many people turn to self-enhancement as a means to deal with trauma.

 Michelangelo is a great example of this.
 When he was seventeen, he was punched in the nose by a fellow student.
 After the attack, Michelangelo was left with a disfigured “boxer’s nose” for the rest of his life.
 One day his face changed for the worst, permanently.
 Being young, insecure, and highly-sensitive to beauty, this event was nothing short of traumatic for the art student.
 Many historians believe that Michelangelo’s low opinion of his own appearance after this event pushed him to relentlessly create perfect human specimens in his work.

 Self-enhancement can certainly be an aid to recovery, in that it may help you stay on track and manage the otherwise unmanageable parts of your existence.
-Setting goals to create an appealing future, becoming fitter, eating a good diet, building skills, surrounding yourself with positive people, and scheduling your time can absolutely reduce the symptoms of trauma.
+Setting goals to create an appealing future, becoming fitter, eating a good diet, building skills, surrounding yourself with positive people, and scheduling your time can absolutely reduce the symptoms of psychological trauma.

-But does symptom control actually heal trauma?
+But does symptom control actually heal psychological trauma?

 Mike Tyson: From Street Urchin to Boxing Superstar